henrysvg/dsc-phase-1-project/README.md

 ## Business Problem

 Microsoft sees all the big companies creating original video content and they want to get in on the fun.
 They have decided to create a new movie studio, but they don’t know anything about creating movies.
 This project explores what types of genres are currently doing the best at the box office with Domestic Gross as well as scoring the highest on IMDB.
 Ths project also looks at runtime in comparison to domestic gross.
-Utilizing this information, microsoft will be given three business recommendations to utlize as they enter this world.
+Utilizing this information, microsoft will be given three business recommendations to utilize as they enter this world.

 ## Data Understanding